rossprogram/rossprogram.github.io/students/faq.md

 support should be made after a student has been accepted to the Program.
 Various academic institutions in the applicant's home city or state might also have available scholarships.
-In addition, the national high school mathematical society, <a href="www.mualphatheta.org/summer-grants/">Mu Alpha Theta</a> has some scholarship support for participation in math programs.
+In addition, the national high school mathematical society <a href="www.mualphatheta.org/summer-grants/">Mu Alpha Theta</a> has some scholarship support for participation in math programs.
 Other scholarship opportunities include the <a href="http://www.davidsongifted.org">Davidson Institute</a> and the <a href="http://www.jkcf.org">Jack Kent Cooke Foundation</a>.